-You need to say “no” more often.
+You need to say “no” more often and put your family first.
 That’s the advice I’ve been giving myself and others after spending some time deep in thought about what really matters in life, and about succeeding in my primary roles: Husband & Father.

 It’s crazy how many voices compete for our time and attention, isn’t it?
 And if you’re a leader, just multiply that a few times.
 It’s so easy to say “yes” and overcommit, and it’s so hard to get things right again once they’ve slipped.
 With that in mind, here are five simple ways to keep the ones you love in first place:

 #1: Clock-out & clock-in